Have you ever considered going down the value investing route to double your earnings? Not sure what company to invest in?

 - Technical analysis allowed me to determine what just happened, the effect it had, the market action that followed or what’s happening in real-time, and the price and trends.

-- When combined with certain tools such as risk and money management tool, for instance, technical analysis is the best formula to win at trading.
+- When combined with certain tools such as Intrinsic Value Calculator, for instance, technical analysis is the best formula to win at trading.

 10. The stock achieves a value score of 105/120